Religious antisemitism: Medieval and Renaissance Europe

 Jews were subject to a wide range of legal restrictions throughout the Middle Ages, some of which lasted until the end of the 19th century.
-Jews were excluded from many trades, the occupations varying with place and time, and determined by the influence of various non-Jewish competing interests.
-Often Jews were barred from all occupations but money-lending and peddling, with even these at times forbidden.
+Jews were excluded from many trades, the occupations of which varied with place and time and were determined by the influence of various non-Jewish competing interests.
+Often, Jews were barred from all occupations except money-lending and peddling, with even these at times forbidden.

 19th century

-Throughout the 19th century and into the 20th, the Roman Catholic Church still incorporated strong antisemitic elements, despite increasing attempts to separate anti-Judaism, the opposition to the Jewish religion on religious grounds, and racial antisemitism.
+Throughout the 19th century and into the 20th century, the Roman Catholic Church still incorporated strong antisemitic elements, despite increasing attempts to separate anti-Judaism, the opposition to the Jewish religion on religious grounds, and racial antisemitism.
 Pope Pius VII (1800–1823) had the walls of the Jewish Ghetto in Rome rebuilt after the Jews were released by Napoleon, and Jews were restricted to the Ghetto through the end of the Papal States in 1870.

 Additionally, official organizations such as the Jesuits banned candidates "who are descended from the Jewish race unless it is clear that their father, grandfather, and great-grandfather have belonged to the Catholic Church" until 1946.
-Brown University historian David Kertzer, working from the Vatican archive, has further argued in his book The Popes Against the Jews that in the 19th century and early 20th century the Church adhered to a distinction between "good antisemitism" and "bad antisemitism".
+Brown University historian David Kertzer, working from the Vatican archive, has further argued in his book The Popes Against the Jews that in the 19th century and early 20th century, the Church adhered to a distinction between "good antisemitism" and "bad antisemitism".

 The "bad" kind promoted hatred of Jews because of their descent.
 This was considered un-Christian because the Christian message was intended for all of humanity regardless of ethnicity; anyone could become a Christian.
-The "good" kind criticized alleged Jewish conspiracies to control newspapers, banks, and other institutions, to care only about accumulation of wealth, etc. Many Catholic bishops wrote articles criticizing Jews on such grounds, and, when accused of promoting hatred of Jews, would remind people that they condemned the "bad" kind of antisemitism.
-Kertzer's work is not, therefore, without critics; scholar of Jewish-Christian relations Rabbi David G. Dalin, for example, criticized Kertzer in the Weekly Standard for using evidence selectively.
+The "good" kind criticized alleged Jewish conspiracies to control newspapers, banks, and other institutions, to care only about the accumulation of wealth, etc. Many Catholic bishops wrote articles criticizing Jews on such grounds and, when accused of promoting hatred of Jews, would remind people that they condemned the "bad" kind of antisemitism.
+Kertzer's work is not, therefore, without critics; the scholar of Jewish-Christian relations Rabbi David G. Dalin, for example, criticized Kertzer in the Weekly Standard for using evidence selectively.